nukkonyan/SMStats/Libraries module.md

+# The Xstats libraries module.

-# The libraries module holds information about certain things such as weapon names and other (in the soon future).
+The libraries module holds information about certain things such as weapon names and other (in the soon future).

 At the moment only holds weapon names.